 Choose the channels that complement your brand, such as email, your website, and social media.
 A few tips to guide you:

 - Website: Create a dedicated landing page for your offer that is optimized for SEO.
-If you are running multiple offers (to different consumer tribes like teachers and first responders), be sure to create separate pages for each offer.
+If you are running multiple offers (to different consumer communities like teachers and first responders), be sure to create separate pages for each offer.

 - Email: Market to your entire database, showcasing your military offer.
 This creates goodwill and helps uncover military spouses, veterans, and service members who are already in your database.